-Praising God and sharing in the beauty of the Creator can take many different forms, after all.
-Yes, something special is always in store when you worship at First Church.
+Praising God and sharing in the beauty of the Creator can take many different forms.
+We welcome you to be part of the beauty we’re creating together!

 Communion (Sacrament of Christ’s Table)

-Communion is served on the first Sunday of each month and on the holy days of Ash Wednesday and Maundy Thursday.
-Ours is an open table; there is no religious test or requirement.
-Anyone who wishes to participate may do so.
+Communion is served on the first Sunday of each month and on Ash Wednesday and Maundy Thursday.
+Our table is open to all — there is no religious test or age requirement.

 Seasons of First Church